1. What's modbus?

 All properties accessible from the gateway can also be accessed with the Modbus protocol.
 The corresponding Modbus function code to write properties is Modbus Write Multiple Registers.
 The “Quantity of Registers” need to be set to size of property, otherwise the gateway will send back an exception.

-By default, the write operation is performed on the volatile memory (RAM).
-After a restart of the installation, the properties are reset to the values contained in persistent memory.
+As explained in section 3.5, by default the write operation is performed on the volatile memory (RAM).
+After a restart of the installation, the properties are reset to the original values contained in persistent memory (Non-Volatile Memory or NVM).

-To avoid reducing the persistent memory lifetime, the possibility to write properties in the persistent memory is limited.
-If the user wants to write persistently a property, he must firstly write a specific property related to modbus:
+To avoid reducing the non-volatile memory lifetime, the possibility to write properties persistently is limited.
+If the user wants to write persistently a property, he must firstly write a specific property related to Modbus:

 - Group: NextGateway